EricWang12/Siasun-Template-Matching/README.md

     The image is actually crop into square sized as the blue square in the image, rotate then crop X 360 to get full degrees

+AFTER PRESSING THE BUTTON:

+the system build a template based on this frame and adjust it to fit the framework and display the features (of templates) superimposed on the frame work

+    TO BE UPDATED